STMicroelectronics/stm32ai-modelzoo/audio_event_detection/scripts/deployment/README.md

 This is not the case in ESC-10.
 NOTE : this is currently unsupported, but will be in a future version.
 - `model_path` - *Path* to the .h5 or .tflite file of the model to deploy.
 Please check out some pretrained models from STM32 model zoo [here](../../models/README.md).
+- `ood_detection_threshold` - *float* between 0 and 1.
+If the maximum of the model output probabilities is below this threshold, then the sample is considered to belong to an unknown class.
+Please note that this is a very naïve OOD detection / OSR baseline method, and does not exhibit great performance.
+Improved methods will be forthcoming in the future.

 **1.5.
 C project configuration:**